Rami-Sabbagh/satellite-simulator/README.md

 You can read more about it [here](https://webpack.js.org/configuration/dev-server/), [here](https://webpack.js.org/guides/development/#using-webpack-dev-server) and [here](https://github.com/webpack/webpack-dev-server).

-Runs by default at port 3000 and so can be accessed at http://localhost:3000/ (should automatically open when starting the dev server).
+Runs by default on port 3000 and so can be accessed at http://localhost:3000/ (should automatically open when starting the dev server).

 ### Live Reload